rcosta358/liquidjava-tutorial/README.md

 ![ReentrantLock DFA](./docs/images/reentrant_lock_dfa.png)

 With the correct implementation, LiquidJava will report an error in line 10 of [ReentrantLockExample.java](./src/main/java/com/tutorial/part3/exercise/ReentrantLockExample.java), since we are trying to unlock a lock that is not locked.
-Remember to fix the error before moving on.

 ### 4. Ghost Variables